husnain-ce/ffuf-web/README.md

 ffuf is fuzzing tool for directory traversel, and we are using to automate the tasks of url finding across the keywork of ffuf.
 Also this tool has automation in Python.
+Working in that

 # Usage